 CUAMM begins working in Sierra Leone’s Pujehun District.

-Sierra Leone was the country most affected by the worst outbreak of Ebola in history.
-CUAMM stayed in Pujehun and ensured the presence of an expatriate staff and the continuity of essential services.
+Sierra Leone is the country worst affected by the Ebola outbreak.
+CUAMM stays on in Pujehun, ensuring the presence of expatriate personnel and the continuity of essential services.